venk120soft/typescript-best-practices-learnings/README.md

 }

-// the function that you want to be throttled function doStuff(){
+// the function that you want to be debounced function doStuff(){
     // do some stuff
 }

-// In this example, nothing will happen until the user starts moving the mouse, and then stops moving it for at least 250ms. window.addEventListener("scroll", debounce(doStuff, 500));
+// In this example, nothing will happen until the user starts moving the mouse, and then stops moving it for at least 250ms. window.addEventListener("mousemove", debounce(doStuff, 500));

 ```
 [more info](https://github.com/venk120soft/typescriptBestPracticesLearnings/blob/master/Throttling%26Debouncing)